atomatus/java-linq/README.md

 ### CollectionHelper
 <p>
-Set of static methods to help for query actions (from any iterable, set or array) to manipulate, filter, find, group elements on set or array fastestway for reducing code.
+Set of static methods to help for query actions (from any iterable, set or array) to manipulate, filter, find, group elements on set or array fastest way for reducing code.
 </p>
 <p>
 Every query action result generate an IterableResult, IterableResultGroup or IterableResultMap,